Author: hei

 From the trading activity that took place:

-• FirstRand Namibia’s shares were traded by market participants with no change in share price at closing.
+• Santam Limited shares were traded by market participants, resulting in an increase in share price by 0.5% at closing.

 NameNSX Local TickerPrice Previous Close 'N$Price End of Day 'N$Daily Change %